The Feast Day Special: the last 100 kilometers of the Camino de Santiago + fireworks

 6 nights of accommodation.
 This includes the first night in Sarria, the last night in Santiago de Compostela and of course every night in between.

 Your finish your Camino de Santiago with a stay in the famous Parador Hostal dos Reis Catolicos right in the heart of Santiago de Compostela.
 The Parador Hostal dos Reis Catolicos is a luxury Spanish hotel renovated from a pilgrim’s hospital from the year 1486.

 We also have a special dinner at the Parador and VIP plaza-side seats to see the spectacular fireworks and celebration!

 Extra days before or after

 If you are traveling at a busy time of year it´s best to reserve.
 For hotels in Santiago de Compostela it´s certainly better to reserve in advance.
 We can help if you need advice or assistance booking a room – just let us know.

 The Feast Day Special is walked in Galicia, Spain’s green oasis in the North.
 It is famous for the wines produced there (both red and white), its seafood (pretty much everything the Atlantic has to offer), and its cheese (curiously shaped).
 You can count on enjoying all of these things.
 We take care of nearly every meal and for the rest we provide recommendations for our favourite local restaurants.

 & water and snacks throughout the day.

-We have a support vehicle which means being able to take a rest by shuttling ahead to the lunch spot, or if the need arises to get you straight to your room.
+We also have our support vehicle which means being able to take a rest by shuttling ahead to the lunch spot.
+Or if the need arises, to get you straight to your room.

 Preparing for a walk of this magnitude can be a daunting task.
 Part of our booking process involves ensuring that all of the details are considered.
 We’ll discuss transportation to and from the starting point too.